 St. John of God Eye Clinic

-Headed by Dr Chris Kennedy, our clinic specializes in the diagnosis and management of macular degeneration, macular oedema, cataract, diabetic retinopathy and other diabetic eye problems, retinal tear and detachment, retinal vein occlusion, vitreous haemorrhage and the entire range of other retinal diseases.
-We offer a wide spectrum of medical treatment that includes laser, vitreoretinal surgery, cataract surgery and intravitreal drug injections.
+Headed by Dr Chris Kennedy and Dr Charlotte McKnight, our clinic specializes in the diagnosis and management of cataract, macular degeneration, macular oedema, diabetic retinopathy and other diabetic eye problems, retinal tear and detachment, retinal vein occlusion, vitreous haemorrhage, the entire range of other retinal diseases, lid and oculoplastic surgery, pterygium and glaucoma.
+We offer a wide spectrum of medical treatment that includes laser, vitreoretinal surgery, cataract surgery, intravitreal drug injections and oculoplastic surgery.

 We specialize in dealing with the more serious end of the spectrum of eye disease and we provide immediate care for patients with urgent, sight-threatening eye conditions.
 Please contact us for advice in the event of sudden loss of sight or rapidly deteriorating vision.
 We constantly monitor emails as well as all information sent to us via this website, even outside normal clinic hours.